 inner peace led her to enroll in a 200-hour Yoga Teacher Training Program at LI

-Kula Yoga.
+Kula Yoga and has since completed her 500-hour training there.
 Danielle also has a

 passion for vegan cooking art & design and in her spare time she enjoys